AEC Bridgemaster

-The AEC Bridgemaster was a front-engined low-height double-decker bus chassis manufactured by AEC.
+The AEC Bridgemaster was a front-engined low-height double-decker bus chassis manufactured by AEC from 1956 to 1963.

 History

 The AEC Bridgemaster was introduced by AEC in 1956 to meet the demand of low-height double-deckers from municipal and independent bus operators across the United Kingdom, which were barred from purchasing the Bristol Lodekka.
 It was designed as a fully-integral vehicle, utilising two sub frames like the contemporary Routemaster.
 Four pre-production examples were bodied by Crossley with an aluminium body; production examples bodied by Park Royal were introduced from 1958 with steel body frames at the request of British Electric Traction.

 In 1960 a forward-entrance version with slightly different driveline layout was introduced.
 A total of 180 were produced before it was superseded by the AEC Renown in 1963.
 East Yorkshire Motor Services were the largest customer, purchasing 50.